SEPA Review Threshold Update - What & Why

 What Is Happening Now?

-The City’s proposal sets SEPA review thresholds as high as allowed under state law:
+The City’s proposal (see the Project Documents page) sets SEPA review thresholds as high as allowed under state law:

-- Non-residential developments will only be reviewed through SEPA if they have more than 30,000 square feet of retail space or more than 65,000 square feet for other non-residential uses.
+- Non-residential developments will only be reviewed through SEPA if they have more than 30,000 square feet of retail space or institutional uses, or more than 65,000 square feet for other non-residential uses.

-- These thresholds apply until citywide 20-year growth targets planned in the City’s Comprehensive Plan are achieved.
-After that, the thresholds would be reset as 200 dwelling units citywide, and 30,000 square feet for non-residential uses.
+- These thresholds apply until citywide 20-year growth targets in the City’s Comprehensive Plan are achieved.
+If that happens, the thresholds would be reset as 200 dwelling units citywide, and 30,000 square feet for non-residential uses.

-SEPA review would still be required for certain places and situations, such as:
+SEPA review is still required for certain places and situations, such as:

-The amendments will be timely because they set new SEPA thresholds by updating Seattle’s codes to replace the temporary suspension of SEPA review for residential and mixed-use development that was enacted by the state two years ago in SB 5412.
-This suspension of SEPA review by the state is expiring on September 30, 2025.
+The amendments set new SEPA thresholds to replace the temporary suspension of SEPA review for residential and mixed-use development that expired in Fall 2025.

 Related Changes

-The proposal includes amendments to regulations related to transportation, and cultural resources.
-These updates align with the proposed Comprehensive Plan and ensure the City’s codes will continue to result in development that avoids or mitigates impacts.
-These topics also were studied in the Environmental Impact Statement (EIS) for the Comprehensive Plan, and the proposal responds to the EIS findings and its recommended impact mitigation strategies.
+The ordinances include amendments to regulations related to transportation (see the Project Documents page) and cultural resources (see the attachment in the Director’s Report for threshold changes).
+These updates align with the Comprehensive Plan and will help avoid or mitigate impacts.
+These topics also were studied in the Environmental Impact Statement (EIS) for the Comprehensive Plan, and the ordinances respond to the EIS findings and its recommended impact mitigation strategies.
 These changes are summarized as:

 Amended transportation requirements

-- Confirm that construction management plans (CMPs) should be required for certain sizes of new development
+- Confirmed that construction management plans (CMPs) should be required for certain sizes of new development: greater than 25 dwelling units; 25,000 square feet non-residential use; or needing a shoring permit.

-- Adjust a transportation impact analysis (TIA) requirement that allows for impact mitigation even if a SEPA review is not performed
+- Adjusted a transportation impact analysis (TIA) requirement that allows for impact mitigation even if a SEPA review is not performed.
+This is required for certain non-residential uses greater than 40,000 square feet in smaller-scale neighborhoods across Seattle.

 Amended cultural resource protection requirements

 - An update to SDCI’s Director’s Rule (DR 2-98) about archaeological and cultural resources, which will be published for public comments at a later date.
+See the draft edits in an attachment in the Director’s Report for threshold changes.
 This will increase the City’s consistency with state law to ensure protective requirements for new development sites.

 - More regulatory protection for “meander line buffer areas” in places where shorelines were previously present, where there is an increased potential for archaeological and cultural resources to be found.